Fast Bayesian analysis of individual binaries in pulsar timing array data: Conclusion

-These methods will drastically reduce the computational cost of searches for individual sources in upcoming PTA datasets, and improve the tractability of achieving a well-converged analysis as the size of datasets increases.
 These methods will also make more sophisticated analyses computationally feasible.
 In particular, we plan to extend these methods to work with \texttt{BayesHopper} \cite{BayesHopper}, a pipeline proposed to search for multiple individual sources simultaneously.
 We also plan to work on implementing similar methods for a search for eccentric SMBHBs and a search for non-Einsteinian polarization modes from SMBHBs \cite{Logan_CWAltPol}.
 It might also be worthwhile to extend these methods to sine-Gaussian wavelets in an effort to speedup \texttt{BayesHopperBurst} \cite{BayesHopperBurst}, a pipeline to search for generic GW bursts in PTA data.